LPN Career Opportunities in Philadelphia, PA, Cherry Hill & Egg Harbor Township, NJ

 Outpatient Care Centers

-PNS pursue work in two main types of outpatient care centers.
+LPNs pursue work in two main types of outpatient care centers.
 One is primary care, which entails the treatment of patients with various ailments and duties like administering immunizations, routine laboratory testing, and assisting doctors with physical exams.
 The second, specialty care, involves clinics designated to specific areas of medicine.
-For example, PNs may help out during dialysis treatments or surgery prep.
+For example, LPNs may help out during dialysis treatments or surgery prep.

 Healthcare Support Fields